Snowmobiling Yellowstone's Lower Loop

 • Cruise through Hayden Valley and back to Fishing Bridge, before exiting via Sylvan Pass.

-Averaging 30mph, our route implied ~5.5 hours of sled time.
+Averaging 30mph, our route required ~5.5 hours of sled time.
 (The Park's over-snow speed limit is 35mph.)
 The rental company wanted us back by sunset at 6pm, leaving 3.5 hours for stops with a 9am start.
-The NPS requires an exit by 9pm, so the 6pm deadline governed.
+The NPS requires sleds exit by 9pm, so the 6pm deadline governed.

-The NPS requires that all non-guided drivers complete a free online course before entering.
-They review certificates during check-in at your designated entrance.
+The NPS requires all non-guided drivers to complete a free online course before entering.
+They review certificates during check-in at the permit's designated entrance.
 The online course covers the rules of the road, snowmobile best practices and emergency information.

 Here's a PDF guide from the Park Service with highlights:

-The Park maintains minimum standards for snowmobiles known as Best Available Technology, or BAT, focus being noise and emissions.
+The Park maintains minimum standards for snowmobiles known as Best Available Technology or BAT, focused on noise and emissions.
 The NPS has a list of approved rental companies from which we chose Gary Fales in Cody.

-Gary Fales provided most of the gear, including an insulated jumpsuit and helmet.
+Gary Fales also provided insulated jumpsuits and helmets.
 We just needed to pack layers: long underwear, sweatpants, a sweater, a puffer and ski gloves did the trick.
-The forecast was partly cloudy, 10-20F—as good as it gets in February.
+The forecast was partly cloudy and 10-20F – as good as it gets in February.
 We also brought ski goggles, since helmet visors can be drafty.

 Each of the sleds also had an extra drive belt each stashed away.
 I watched a few YouTube videos on belt replacements, just in case.